vippsas/vipps-login-api/vipps-login-api.md

 API version: 2.0

 Please note that **all merchants on Vipps Login need to include scope 'api_version_2'.**
-Version 1 (the version you will get if 'api_version_2'is omitted) will be discontinued.
+Version 1 (the version you will get if 'api_version_2'is omitted) will be discontinued February 28th 2021.

 Document version 4.0.1